archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 From the 1950s to today, quantitative analysis in archaeology has progressed somewhat independently from larger theoretical movements and critiques.
 Rather than the overarching epistemological ambitions of the early "New" or Processual archaeologists for a scientific objectivism, quantitative methods have instead become part of the standard toolkit of contemporary archaeological practice.

-### The Evolution and Critical Debate of Information Theory in Archaeology
+### The Evolution of Information Theory in Archaeology

 The integration of *formal* information theory into archaeological research has had a much slower evolution.
 In the late 1960s and early 1970s, inspired by Shannon's ideas, archaeologists began to experiment with these concepts to analyze the transmission of cultural traits, the integrity of artifacts, and the uncertainty inherent in archaeological data.
 More explicit and formal applications Shannon's model were much slower to appear.
 The mathematical and computational complexity of such models largely exceeded the capabilities at the time, and there remained substantial debate regarding their limitations in addressing the complexities of human behavior and cultural evolution.